 For example, in 2012 the Paranormal Georgia Investigations group posted about an experience they had at the Georgia Aquarium while investigating a Titanic exhibit.

-The exhibit included perfume bottles recovered from the wreckage, but there was something else in the room – one member of the group distinctly smelled the cologne of a man as he walked in front of them.
-But no one else was there.
+The exhibit included perfume bottles recovered from the wreckage, but there was something else in the room – one member of the group distinctly smelled the cologne of a man.
+This despite no one else being in the room, nor any air vents being present.
+It was as if someone wearing cologne had just walked in front of them, but no one else was there.

 After this happened several times, she made the connection.
 Within a few days before a family member’s or friend’s death, she would wake up to that peculiar smell.
 It got to the point where she wanted the bizarre ability to “go away,” but it never did.
 Whenever it would happen, she could only wonder who was next.